Mung bean: Abiotic stress

 Abiotic stresses negatively influence plant growth and productivity and are the primary causes of extensive agricultural losses worldwide.
 Reduction in crop yield due to environmental variations has increased steadily over the decades.

-Salinity affects crop growth and yield by the way of osmotic stress, ion toxicity, and reduced nodulation which ultimately lead to reduced nitrogen-fixing ability.
+Salinity affects crop growth and yield by way of osmotic stress, ion toxicity, and reduced nodulation which ultimately lead to reduced nitrogen-fixing ability.
 Excessive salt leads to leaf injury and then reduced photosynthesis.

-High-temperature stress negatively affects reproductive development in mung bean and affects all reproductive traits like flower initiation, pollen viability, fertilization, pod set, seed quality, etc. High Temperature over 42 °C during summer causes hardening of seeds due to incomplete sink development.
+High-temperature stress negatively affects reproductive development in mung bean and affects all reproductive traits like flower initiation, pollen viability, fertilization, pod set, seed quality, etc. High temperatures over 42 °C during summer causes hardening of seeds due to incomplete sink development.

-Mung bean requires a light moisture regime in the soil during its growing period, while at the time of harvest complete dry conditions are required.
+Mung bean requires a light moisture regime in the soil during its growing period, while at the time of harvest, complete dry conditions are required.
 Since it is mostly grown under rainfed conditions, it is more susceptible to water deficiencies as compared to many other food legumes.
 Drought affects its growth and development by negatively affecting vegetative growth, flower initiation, abnormal pollen behavior and pod set.
 However, simultaneously, excess moisture or waterlogging, even for a short period of time, especially at the early vegetative stage may be detrimental to the crop.

 Mung bean may also be affected by excess soil and atmospheric moisture during the rainy season which may lead to pre-harvest sprouting in mature pods.
 It deteriorates the quality of the seed/grain produced.

 Integrated disease management

-Using climate analysis tools delivered on the web can firstly help farmers to interrogate climate records to ask questions relating to rainfall, temperature, radiation, and derived variables to avoid some of the abiotic stresses.
-Deployment of varieties with genetic resistance is the most effective and durable method for integrated disease management, in the mean time focusing on yield, height, grain quality, market opportunities and seed availability.
-For pre-harvest sprouting (PHS), the development of mung bean cultivars with short (10–15 days) period of fresh seed dormancy (FSD) is important to curtail losses incurred by PHS.
+Using climate analysis tools delivered on the web can firstly help farmers interrogate climate records to ask questions relating to rainfall, temperature, radiation, and derived variables to avoid some of the abiotic stresses.
+Deployment of varieties with genetic resistance is the most effective and durable method for integrated disease management, in the meantime focusing on yield, height, grain quality, market opportunities and seed availability.
+For pre-harvest sprouting (PHS), the development of mung bean cultivars with a short (10–15 days) period of fresh seed dormancy (FSD) is important to curtail losses incurred by PHS.